PulseAudio

 XMMS2

-Make it switch to pulseaudio output:
+Make it switch to PulseAudio output:

-$ nyxmms2 server config output.plugin pulse
+$ xmms2 server config output.plugin pulse

 and to alsa:

-$ nyxmms2 server config output.plugin alsa
+$ xmms2 server config output.plugin alsa

-To make xmms2 use a different output sink, e.g.:
+To make XMMS2 use a different output sink, e.g.:

-$ nyxmms2 server config pulse.sink alsa_output.pci-0000_04_01.0.analog-stereo.monitor
+$ xmms2 server config pulse.sink alsa_output.pci-0000_04_01.0.analog-stereo.monitor

-See also the official guide [14][dead link 2024-03-03 ⓘ].
+See also the official guide.

-KDE Plasma Workspaces and Qt4
+KDE Plasma Workspaces and Qt

 If the phonon-gstreamer backend is used for Phonon, GStreamer should also be configured as described in #GStreamer.